euank/v6plus-tun/README.md

 It's intended to eventually implement the full map-e and tunneling logic as a userspace daemon, but who knows if I'll ever get to that.

-After all, 2 works fine, why bother, right?
+After all, linux tunnels work fine, why bother, right?

 ### License